 - Utilizing Pods on Demand process, established expectations with backlog accessible to full team, same sprint cadence (2 week sprint), and return back to home team.

-Join us at the next PMI Atlanta AEC Forum on Tuesday, March 9th, 2021.
+Join us at the next PMI Atlanta Agile Forum on Tuesday, April 20, 2021

 Atlanta Chapter serves the Project Management Community in Metro Atlanta, and we're an active resource to corporations, community and government agencies throughout north Georgia.
 With over 5,000 members, PMI Atlanta is among the top 5 chapters in the world.
 Our professional expertise span across industries; we’re the professionals building healthcare information technology systems, the engineers developing smarter public transportation, and the planners growing our communities more efficiently.